-FCO_NRO.2.1/CM The TSF shall enforce the generation of evidence of origin for transmitted application packages at all times.
+FCO_NRO.2.1/CM The TSF shall enforce the generation of evidence of origin for transmitted application CAP file at all times.

-Upon reception of a new application package for installation, the card manager shall first check that it actually comes from the verification authority.
+• Upon reception of a new application CAP file for installation, the card manager shall first check that it actually comes from the verification authority and represented by the subject S.BCV.
 The verification authority is the entity responsible for bytecode verification.

-FCO_NRO.2.2/CM The TSF shall be able to relate the identity of the originator of the information, and the application package contained in the information to which the evidence applies.
+FCO_NRO.2.2/CM [The TSF shall be able to relate the identity of the originator of the information, and the application CAP file, of the information to which the evidence applies.